puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ## Ansible Content:

 Ansible-Vault:
--  Use `encrypt_string` to encrypt each variable seperately and not a complete vars-file.
+-  Use `encrypt_string` to encrypt each variable separately and not a complete vars-file.

-   Reason being: You still see which variable has changed in your git repo
+   Reason: You still see which variable has changed in your git repo

 <!-- .slide: class="master-content" > -->

 ***
 ## Ansible Content:
-When writing ansible-content in a team:
+When writing Ansible content in a team:
 - Define some standards (role-prefixed variables, snake_case for variables/handlers ...)
-- **But**: dont discuss too much about how a problem is solved.
-There are simply different kind of views.
+- **But**: Don't spend too much time discussing how a problem is solved.
+There are simply many different views.

 <!-- .slide: class="master-content" > -->